LOCAL + GLOBAL

-The co-op works with women with financial challenges and those at-risk for human trafficking.
+The co-op works with women who have financial challenges and those at risk for human trafficking.
 These women are empowered through education and micro-enterprise, such as a tailoring school that creates opportunities for themselves and their families.
 The co-op also sponsors girls in the community to attend primary and secondary school.
 Finally, the co-op sponsors retreats to sow support, care, and rejuvenation into the lives of the women they work alongside.

 As an added plus, the charity does not keep any administration costs, meaning every cent of the donation goes directly to the women, cultivating beautiful results.

-Third + Bird vendors love the opportunity to support such an incredible cause—each vendor provides a raffle item with all proceeds going directly to the Nepali Women’s Co-op.
-Funds are raised from the raffle table, cookie table, Nepali goods table + donations from Third + Bird.
+Third+Bird vendors love the opportunity to support such an incredible cause—each vendor from our Spring and Christmas market provides a raffle item with all proceeds going directly to the Nepali Women’s Co-op.
+Funds are raised from the raffle table, cookie table, Nepali goods table and donations from Third+Bird.
 In 2019, between our Spring + Christmas Markets combined, over $26,500 was raised!
 These women’s lives are changed forever thanks to you!

 10% of SHOP!
 Profits will be donated to Villa Rosa + Bear Clan Patrol.